WICG/turtledove/TERN.md

 interest group for signals described later in this document.

-TURTLEDOVE appears to allow multiple interest groups to be added to the browser, but it seems to require multiple calls to `.joinInterestGroup()`.
+TURTLEDOVE appears to allow multiple interest groups to be added to the browser, but it seems to require multiple calls to `.joinAdInterestGroup()`.
 This is unnecessary.

 ### e.
 Multiple ad formats